cardinalblue/android-kraft-shade/doc_website/DOC_PLAN.md

 This document outlines the structure and content plan for the KraftShade documentation website.
 The documentation is organized into sections and articles, following Docusaurus's structure.

+## Overview

+This document outlines the structure, current state, and future plans for the KraftShade documentation.
+It serves as a guide for documentation contributors and maintainers.

 ## Documentation Structure

 The documentation will be organized into the following main sections: